gridgentoo/GentooHadoop/README.md

 ~~~
 Ignore the emerge warnings `QA Notice..` on the Elf files

-This package will create the Unix users `hdfs`, `yarn` and `mapred` if they do not exist.
-Set the passwords for those users
+This package will create the Unix users `hdfs`, `yarn` and `mapred` (if they do not exist) .
+They are dedicated to run Hadoop servers and should not be used for something else.

 Verifications:
-* Login as `mapred` and add file to HDFS for instance `hadoop fs -put  /usr/portage/distfiles/hadoop-2.7.1.tar.gz  /`
+* Login as `hdfs` and add a big file to HDFS for instance `hadoop fs -put  /usr/portage/distfiles/hadoop-2.7.1.tar.gz  /`
-* Check NameNode status on http://<namenode>:50070/
+* Check NameNode status on http://<namenode>:50070/ especially the blocks replication
 * Check ResourceManager status on http://<resourcemanager>:8088/
 * Check HistoryServer status on http://<historyserver>:19888/
 * Install Pig and run a MapReduce Job